BrickMMO/wic/index.markdown

 #### Attendance

-During the Winter 2023 semester (before WIC), there were 14 students, the average attendance in the **Workshops in Web Development** course was 58%.
+During the Winter 2023 semester (before WIC), there were 14 students, the average attendance in the ** in Web Development** course was 58%.
 However, in the Fall 2023 semester, there were 41 students, the average attendance was 91%.

 ![Student Attendance Raw Data](images/attendance-raw.png)